MicrosoftDocs/iis-docs/iis/application-frameworks/building-and-running-aspnet-applications/wildcard-script-mapping-and-iis-integrated-pipeline.md

 ![](wildcard-script-mapping-and-iis-integrated-pipeline/_static/image5.png)

-If you open a web.config file and look into the &lt;handlers&gt; section you should see that the wildcard script map for ASP.NET is located just before the StaticFile hanlder:
+If you open a web.config file and look into the `<handlers>` section you should see that the wildcard script map for ASP.NET is located just before the StaticFile hanlder:

 [!code-xml[Main](wildcard-script-mapping-and-iis-integrated-pipeline/samples/sample2.xml)]